apache/samza/docs/startup/quick-start/versioned/index.md

    limitations under the License.
 -->

-This tutorial will go through the steps of creating your first Samza application - `WordCount`.
-It demonstrates how to start writing a Samza application, consume from a kafka stream, tokenize the lines into words, and count the frequency of each word.
-For this tutorial we are going to use gradle 4.9 to build the projects.
-The full tutorial project tar file can be downloaded [here](https://github.com/apache/samza-hello-samza/blob/latest/quickstart/wordcount.tar.gz).
+In this tutorial, we will create our first Samza application - `WordCount`.
+This application will consume messages from a Kafka stream, tokenize them into individual words and count the frequency of each word.
+Let us download the entire project from [here](https://github.com/apache/samza-hello-samza/blob/latest/quickstart/wordcount.tar.gz).

 ### Setting up a Java Project